Iriartea

-Iriartea is a genus in the palm family Arecaceae, native to Central and South America.
-The best-known species – and probably the only one – is Iriartea deltoidea, which is found from Nicaragua, south into Bolivia and a great portion of Western Amazonian basin.
-It is the most common tree in many forests in which it occurs.
+Iriartea is a genus in the palm family Arecaceae.
+It is native to Central and northern and central South America.
+The genus includes only the one species, Iriartea deltoidea, which is found from Nicaragua, south into Bolivia and a great portion of western Amazon basin.
+It is a common tree in many forests in which it occurs.
+This species is sometimes referred to as "the devil's penis tree" due to the resemblance of the tree's young prop roots to large, erect, black penises.

 Names

-It is known by such names as bombona (which can also refer to other palms, e.g. Attalea regia) or cacho de vaca (which can refer to many other plants, like the Bignoniaceae Godmania aesculifolia or the orchid Myrmecophila humboldtii).
+It is known by such names as bombona (which can also refer to other palms, e.g. Attalea regia) or cacho de vaca (which can refer to many other plants, like the Bignoniaceous species Godmania aesculifolia or the orchid Myrmecophila humboldtii).
 In the Murui Huitoto language of southwestern Colombia, it is called jɨagɨna or jɨaìgɨna, in western Ecuador it is known as pambil, and in Peru it is known as the pona palm.

 Description

 These palms are canopy trees growing to 20–35 m tall.
 I. deltoidea is easily recognized by the prominent bulge in the center of its trunk, and the stilt roots, which form a dense cone up to 1 m in diameter at the base.
 It can thus be easily be distinguished from Socratea exorrhiza (which also bears stilt roots), as the stilt roots of the former are much less tightly appressed upon one another.
 The leaves are up to 5 m long, and pinnate.
 The numerous pinnae are fan-shaped, and held in various planes.
-The fruit is a 2-cm diameter drupe, and primarily dispersed by bats and toucans.
+Each leaflet is up to 1 m long and 25 cm at the widest point.
+The fruit is a 2 cm diameter drupe, and primarily dispersed by bats and toucans.

 Toucan foraging behavior can have quite distinct signature in young second-growth forest regeneration.
 In certain cases seedlings growing around a mature fruiting Iriartea palms may actually come from dozens of different trees hundreds of meters away.